EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

 $ git push origin challenge
 ```

-Viola!
 You challenge will be rebuilt and updated with the latest updates on the base repo.